-‘Jersey Shore’ Star Deena Nicole Cortese Flaunts Body In Rare Selfie
+‘Jersey Shore’ Star Deena Nicole Cortese Flaunts Body In Rare Selfie Post

 “Your natural hair and perfect skin gives me all the feels,” remarked a third follower of the Jersey Shore: Family Vacation star on Instagram.

 “Hot mama alert, you look so beautiful.
-Thank you for showing what a real woman looks like, curves and all,” stated a fourth fan in the comments section of the share.
+Thank you for showing what a real woman looks like, curves and all,” stated a fourth user in the comments section of the share.

-In the series of two photos, Deena showed off two pieces of summer fashion in anticipation of enjoying the warmer weather outside.
-In the first pic, she wore a flattering hot pink sheer beach cover-up.
-The garment wrapped close to the television star’s body in the share.
-It tied right underneath her breasts with a cute, thick, hot pink sash.
-The photo appeared to be taken in a bathroom in her home where decorative white tilework can be seen on the wall and a cabinet to hold essentials is pictured over Deena’s shoulder.
-A pretty picture also hangs on the wall.
+In the series of photos, Deena modeled two pieces of summer fashion in anticipation of enjoying the warmer weather outside.
+In the first pic, she wore a flattering, hot pink semi-sheer beach cover-up.
+The garment tied right underneath her breasts with a thick sash.
+The photo appeared to be taken in a bathroom in her home where decorative white tilework could be seen on the wall.
+A cabinet was pictured over Deena’s shoulder, and a pretty picture also featured in the background.

-Deena wore no makeup in the share, showing off her natural beauty for her followers.
-Her hair is long and curly in the photo, pulled over to one side.
-This is a stark difference from the way the reality star normally wears her tresses on the series.
-On television they are usually blown out pin-straight and brushed to the side.
+Deena apparently wore no makeup in the share, showing off her natural beauty for her followers.
+Her hair was long and curly in the photo, pulled over to one side.
+That’s a stark difference from the way the reality star normally wears her tresses on the series.
+On television, her hair is usually blown out pin-straight and brushed to the side.

 In the second image, Deena removed her cover-up and showed off her beautiful beach body for the camera.
 She wore a stunning black bathing suit top that provided full coverage for her breasts.
-Deena also donned a coordinating high-waisted bottom that covered her up from her waist to her hips.
+Deena also sported a coordinating high-waisted bottom that covered her up from her waist to her thighs.